Probing Neutral Triple Gauge Couplings via $ZZ$ Production at $e^+e^-$ Colliders with Machine Learning: Abstract

 \section{Abstract}

-Neutral triple gauge couplings (nTGCs) first arise from the dimension-8 operators of the Standard Model Effective Field Theory (SMEFT), rather than the dimension-4 SM Lagrangian and dimension-6 SMEFT operators, opening up a unique window for probing new physics at the dimension-8 level.\ In this work, we formulate the nTGC form factors of $ZZV^*$ ($V\!\!=\!Z,\gamma$) that are compatible with the spontaneous breaking of the SU(2)$\otimes$U(1) electroweak gauge symmetry and consistently match the dimension-8 nTGC operators in the broken phase.\ We study the sensitivities for probing both the $ZZV^*$ form factors and the corresponding new physics scales through $ZZ$ production (with visible/invisible fermionic $Z$ decays) at high energy $e^+e^-$ colliders including CEPC, FCC-ee, ILC and CLIC.\ In particular, we identify the dimension-8 operator that contributes to the pure triple $Z$ boson coupling $ZZZ^*$ alone, but not the mixed $ZZ\gamma^*$ coupling.\ We further study the correlations between probes of the $ZZZ^*$ and $ZZ\gamma^*$ couplings.\ We show that angular distributions of the final-state fermions can play key roles in suppressing the SM backgrounds and that the sensitivities can be improved by using polarized $e^\mp$ beams.\ We demonstrate that machine learning is advantageous for handling the 4-body final states from $ZZ$ decays and improves significantly the sensitivity reaches of probes of nTGCs in $e^+e^-$ collisions.\ We find that nTGC new physics scales can be probed up to the multi-TeV scale at the proposed $e^+e^-$ colliders. \\[4mm] KCL-PH-TH/2025-28, CERN-TH-2025-122
+Neutral triple gauge couplings (nTGCs) first arise from the dimension-8 operators of the Standard Model Effective Field Theory (SMEFT), rather than the dimension-4 SM Lagrangian and dimension-6 SMEFT operators, opening up a unique window for probing new physics at the dimension-8 level.\ In this work, we formulate the nTGC form factors of $ZZV^*$ ($V\!\!=\!Z,\gamma$) that are compatible with the spontaneous breaking of the SU(2)$\otimes$U(1) electroweak gauge symmetry and consistently match the dimension-8 nTGC operators in the broken phase.\ We study the sensitivities for probing both the $ZZV^*$ form factors and the corresponding new physics scales through $ZZ$ production (with visible/invisible fermionic $Z$ decays) at high energy $e^+e^-$ colliders including CEPC, FCC-ee, LCF, ILC and CLIC.\ In particular, we identify the dimension-8 operator that contributes to the pure triple $Z$ boson coupling $ZZZ^*$ alone, but not the mixed $ZZ\gamma^*$ coupling.\ We further study the correlations between probes of the $ZZZ^*$ and $ZZ\gamma^*$ couplings.\ Using machine learning, we show that angular distributions of the final-state fermions can play key roles in suppressing the SM backgrounds.\ The sensitivities can be further improved by using polarized $e^\mp$ beams, and we find that the optimal sensitivity bounds on the nTGC correlations are given by the mixed setting including both the unpolarized operation and the follow-up polarized operation.\ We demonstrate that machine learning is advantageous for handling the 4-body final states from $ZZ$ decays and improves significantly the sensitivity reaches of probes of nTGCs in $e^+e^-$ collisions.\ We find that nTGC new physics scales can be probed up to the multi-TeV scale at the proposed $e^+e^-$ colliders. \\[4mm] KCL-PH-TH/2025-28, CERN-TH-2025-122 \\[2mm] \href{https://doi.org/10.1103/w9wn-fxkc}{Phys.\ Phys.\ D\,113 (2026) 075005} [{\hs}arXiv:2506.21433{\hs}{]}.

 \baselineskip 18pt

 {\arabic{footnote}}